dsyvolavong/his4936-dh1-project-template/docs/index.md

 Basketball is currently one of the most popular sports played and watched worldwide.
 Basketball was originally invented in the United States in 1891 by James Naismith, and this newfound sport initially consisted of pick-up games, or spontaneous games where group of players would score the basketball in a basketball hoop.
 Basketball quickly grew popular and a league where teams competed against each other was formed in 1898.
 The popularity of basketball constantly grew and led to the formation of a new professional league, the National Basketball Association (NBA), in 1946.
 Another league, the American Basketball Association (ABA), was formed in 1967, however the ABA and NBA later merged together in 1976 under the name of the NBA.
 Today, the NBA and basketball in general continues to grow thanks to the fans and the players.

 In this project, I aim to tell my readers about pivotal moments that changed the NBA.
-With the help of players such as Bill Russell and Yao Ming, the NBA opened up to more black and Asian players, and with the help of players such Michael Jordan, Kobe Bryant, and LeBron James, the NBA was able to become a global market.
+With the help of Bill Russell, he was able to lead way for racial diversity in the NBA, which caused players like Michael Jordan to rise in popularity and help the NBA to become a global market.

 ![Bill Russell](https://cdn-s3.si.com/s3fs-public/bill-russell-getty2.jpg)